linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 - Bankruptcy proceedings can last as long as seven years in Italy, where it is called sofferenze

-○ US or UK – bankruptcy proceedings typically less than 18 months
+- US or UK – bankruptcy proceedings typically less than 18 months

 # Bankruptcy Costs

 - In the US there are two principal chapters of the bankruptcy code that affect corporations

 Chapter 11 – Reorganization
-$\mathrm{O}$  Chapter 7 - Liquidation
+- Chapter 7 - Liquidation

 - Many "repeat offenders" in reorganization process

 These are known as Chapter 22, 33, …
-○ Recent examples: A&P, Payless Shoes, Radio Shack, and Tuesday Morning
+- Recent examples: A&P, Payless Shoes, Radio Shack, and Tuesday Morning

 # Chapter 11 – Reorganization